calugo/Lagrange-Multipliers-with-autodiff/README.md

 The code is the same as the one provided here.

-Please do not forget to visit the details described in the [website](https://calugo.github.io/posts/constraints-in-mechanics-and-automatic-differentiation./)
+Please do not forget to check the details described in the [website](https://calugo.github.io/posts/constraints-in-mechanics-and-automatic-differentiation./)

 As well as the documentation of [Autograd](https://github.com/HIPS/autograd) and [Pyodide](https://pyodide.org/en/stable/)